Different Ways of Grieving pt 2

 Some people reach out for support from others and find comfort in good memories.
 Other people become depressed and withdraw from their peers or go out of the way to avoid the places or situations that remind them of the person who has died.
 Some people become very busy to take their mind off the loss while some simply shut down and refuse to do anything.
-Some people sometimes deal with their sorrow by engaging in dangerous or self destructive activities doing things like drugs, drinking, or cutting yourself to escape from the reality of a loss.
+Some people sometimes deal with their sorrow by engaging in dangerous or self-destructive activities such as doing drugs, drinking, or cutting to escape from the reality of a loss.
 This may seem to numb the pain, but the feeling is only temporary and is not really dealing with the pain, only masking it, which makes all those feelings build up inside and only prolong the grief.

 For some people, it can help to talk about the loss with others.
 Some do this naturally and easily with friends and family, while others talk to a professional therapist.
 Some people may not want to talk about it because they find it hard to find the words to express such deep and personal emotion or talking about it makes them feel the hurt more.
 This is fine, as long as you find other ways to deal with your pain.